DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/bff/apis/yarp.md

 ```

 #### Configuring YARP
 YARP is most commonly configured via a config file.
-The following simple snippets forwards a local URL to a remote API:
+The following simple snippet forwards a local URL to a remote API:

 ```json
 "ReverseProxy": {